zhuweipu/boom-template/README.md

 This is a starter template for your own RISC-V BOOM project.

-[BOOM](https://github.com/riscv-boom/riscv-boom) is a superscalar, out-of-order processor that implements RISC-V RV64G ISA.
+[BOOM](https://github.com/riscv-boom/riscv-boom) is a superscalar, out-of-order processor that implements the RISC-V RV64GC ISA.
 BOOM is a synthesizable core that targets ASIC processes, and is written in the
 [Chisel hardware construction language](http://chisel.eecs.berkeley.edu).

  Feature | BOOM
 --- | ---
-ISA | RISC-V (RV64G)
+ISA | RISC-V (RV64GC)
 Synthesizable |√
 FPGA |√
 Parameterized |√